-We offer a breakfast club in the mornings from 8am.
+We offer a breakfast club in the mornings from 7.45am.
 It is supervised by school staff in the school hall (entrance direct from Champion Crescent) and provides quality child care before school.
 The cost is £20 per week (£12.50 for Free School Meals eligible children) regardless of how many days your child attends.
 If you are interested and wish to place your child’s name on the waiting list, please contact the office.
-Payment for the Breakfast Club should be made online via ParentPay or by cheque/cash at the school office.
+Payment for the Breakfast Club must be made online via ParentPay.
 We can also accept Childcare vouchers or payments via the Tax-Free Childcare scheme.

 St Michael’s Church of England School’s vision is to enable every child to flourish in their potential as a child of God.
 The school places Christian values at its heart and believes that it can best deliver a successful education and achieve its stated aims by maintaining an effective partnership between school, church, parents and pupils.
 The school has therefore developed a home-school agreement, which sets out the 'terms ' of this partnership to help enable each child take full advantage of all that the school has to offer

 The Governors have agreed that all parents and carers with a child/children at this school should be asked to sign the agreement to signify that they understand and accept the partnership.